Reprojections, resampling and rasterisation

 soil mapping this is an important and regular task to perform.
 Similarly

-rasterisation of polygon data is regularly performed.
+rasterisation of polygon data is another common task.
 This page will

 - Data preparation